kyma-project/control-plane/docs/provisioner/provisioning-api.md

 Some Kubernetes cluster settings (such as size, memory, and version) are optional and default values are used.

-The mutation returns OperationID allowing to retrieve the operation status.
+The mutation returns operation ID which allows you to retrieve the operation status.

 ### Upgrade Runtime mutation